 I am an honours graduate from Seneca College and am a Registered Social Services Worker.
 I am pursuing a bachelor’s degree in Social Work through distance education, and have a completion date of December 2017.
 I have 14 years’ experience in the human services field with a focus of empowering clients to reach personal goals through a holistic approach.

 “I always felt drawn to help those who face adversity and possess vulnerabilities.
 This I call my ‘Wounded Bird Complex’.
 Because of this, I chose to take this inherent need and nurture it through ongoing schooling and ultimately my career.

-Initially I studied Community Justice Service Work at Loyalist College in Belleville where I later pursued a a career in youth treatment centers within the realm of child welfare.
-I worked with vulnerable populations who struggled with behavior management, mental illness, and addictions.
+Initially I studied Community Justice Service Work at Loyalist College in Belleville where I later pursued a career in youth treatment centres within the realm of child welfare.
+I worked with vulnerable populations who struggled with behaviour management, mental illness, and addictions.
 During this time, I made a connection between victimization and subsequent drastic lifestyle changes (addiction, homelessness, criminal involvement, secondary victimization, and mental illness).
 To further pursue my knowledge in regards to working with vulnerable sectors, I enrolled in the Victimology Graduate Program at Algonquin College.
 As a victimologist, I am able to analyze trends of victimization and the implications that occur in the victim’s life and better assist in meeting their treatment needs to restore healthy functioning – both physically and mentally.